ShadowkhaN1/Android_JSON/README.md

 # Android_JSON

-The application retrieves the JSON data from external URL and displays the images and text on the phone displayisplay
+The application retrieves the JSON data from external URL and displays the images and text on the phone display.